How will Huntingdon prepare me for dental school?

 - Obtain shadowing and research experience.

 Dental schools do not select students on the basis of major.
-While most successful Huntingdon dental school applicants have majored in one of the sciences, students from other majors have been admitted.
-We recommend that a student choose a major that interests him/her and that gives him/her a reasonable chance of taking the required courses in a timeframe of 4–5 years.
-This timeframe may exclude some majors.
-The dental school curriculum is not easy, so your Huntingdon curriculum should not be easy, either.
+While most successful Huntingdon dental school applicants major in one of the sciences, students from other majors have been admitted.
+Choose a major that interests you and gives you a reasonable chance of taking the required courses in a time-frame of 4–5 years.
+This time-frame may exclude some majors.
+The dental school curriculum is not easy, so your Huntingdon curriculum should be challenging, as well.
 Some suggested majors at Huntingdon College are listed below:

 DAT (Dental Admission Test)